kmorrell27/UpperCrustCatering/_menus/hors-doeuvres.md

 order-by: 1
 ---

-« Each platter serves 20 »
+Party Platters are artfully arranged on black lacquer trays for an elegant presentation, appropriate for any occasion.
+Each platter serves 20.

 Hors d'oeuvres & Party Platters | Price